decodableco/examples/pyflink-vector-embeddings/README.md

 Since all locally running services are containerized applications, you need to have have either [Docker](https://www.docker.com/) or [Podman](https://podman-desktop.io/) installed on your system.

-> [!IMPORTANT]
-> Before running the containers make sure to set your own MongoDB Connection String in the `compose.yaml` (see https://github.com/hpgrahsl/pyflink-vector-ingestion-decodable/blob/main/compose.yaml#L35).

 > [!NOTE]
-> Optional: The model inference supports two REST endpoint, one for local inference and another to delegate requests to a hosted model on HuggingFace.
+> _OPTIONAL:_ The app for model inference supports two REST endpoints, one for local inference and another to delegate requests to a hosted model on HuggingFace.
-For the latter, you'd need an API KEY and set it in the `compose.yaml` (see https://github.com/hpgrahsl/pyflink-vector-ingestion-decodable/blob/main/compose.yaml#L48).
+For the latter, you'd need an API KEY and set it in the `compose.yaml` [here](./compose.yaml#L63).

 Next, switch to a terminal and run the whole demo stack with like so: